JasperNelson/HeadlessCapturePortal/README.md

 - **Move Action**:
   - Action: `move`
-  - Description: Navigates to a new page specified by href or ID.
+  - Description: Navigates to a new page specified by href, ID.
   - Examples:
     - `href="href_url"` (navigates to a page by URL)
     - `id="ID"` (navigates to a page by the element ID)